mdelobelle/metadatamenu/README.md

 You can define a template to help fill your `Input` field.

-Every item enclosed in curly braces will be transformed into an input or a dropdown select in the field modal
+Every item enclosed in curly braces will be transformed into an input or a dropdown select in the field modal.
+You can modify the "templatized" text afterwards.

 #### standard input